About

 Carolyn Deere Birkbeck

-Carolyn Deere Birkbeck (Geneva Graduate Institute) will join us during the third phase of the project, where we will be exploring the governance mechanisms that can enable alternatives to the plastic crisis to flourish.
+Carolyn Deere Birkbeck (Geneva Graduate Institute) will join "Plastics in a circular society" project during the third phase, where we will be exploring the governance mechanisms that can enable alternatives to the plastic crisis to flourish.

 Leon Auty

-Leon Auty contributed to the first phase of the project (mapping alternative organising initiatives) during the autumn semester 2023 as part of his internship for the Human Ecology master’s programme at Lund University.
-He is interested in transformational models of circular societies, having previously engaged with climate justice and degrowth, and is currently working on his master’s thesis on the political economy of reuse.
+Leon Auty contributed to the mapping phase of the "Plastics in a circular society" project during the autumn semester 2023 as part of his internship for the Human Ecology master’s programme at Lund University.
+He wrote his master’s thesis on the political economy of reuse.
+Leon is interested in transformational models of circular societies, having previously engaged with climate justice and degrowth.